 The main rationale behind the non-resident taxation is that if a non-U.S. resident meets certain criteria, such a person might be liable for certain taxation mandatory, including filing tax returns.

 In terms of filing tax returns, Form 1040NR becomes prominent.
 In short, Form 1040NR is the tax form for non-U.S. residents who have any form of U.S. income to file.
 Before filing Form 1040NR, relevant persons must, first, determine whether they meet the criteria for such obligation.
 In this regard, one of the two criteria listed below must be met:

 - Being a non-resident alien who runs a business in the U.S. even though there is no income or exemption

-- Having an income generated within the U.S. (e.g. investment, rent, etc.) which on the other hand does not fulfill the substantial presence test.
+- Having an income within the U.S. (e.g. investment, rent, etc.) which on the other hand does not fulfill the substantial presence test.

-To be more precise, the substantial presence test is a test which the IRS uses to determine whether the person in question is a non-resident.
+To be more precise, the substantial presence test is a test that the IRS uses to determine whether the person in question is a non-resident.
 According to the IRS, if a person has been physically present in the U.S. “on at least 31 days during the current year, and 183 days during the 3 year period that includes the current year and the 2 years immediately before”, that person is considered to be substantially present in the U.S.